leangjia/blender_docs/trunk/blender_docs/manual/render/materials/assignment.rst

 Very useful if you need to set a large number of objects to the same material;
 just select all of them,
 then the object that has the desired material, and :kbd:`Ctrl-L` links them to that "parent".
-(See Tip on Linking Data in Creating about data linking.)

 Deleting a Material